-On top of earning a great overall grade, this nursing home really excelled in nursing, where it received an A-.
-Few nursing homes performed better in this category.
+Although we did not rate this facility favorably overall, we want to point out its relatively favorable nursing rating this year.
+We gave it a B+ in this category, which was much better than its overall score.
 In determining our nursing scores, we weigh both the number of hours nurses spend with residents and the skill levels of the nurses.
-This nursing home provides 0 hours of nursing care per resident per day.
+This nursing home provides 0.4 hours of nursing care per resident per day.
 Finally, we also looked at several nursing quality-based metrics and this facility excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the state in this category.
 This is generally a good indicator of quality nursing care.
 Pressure ulcers can typically be prevented by offering better nursing care, such as by employing a policy of moving a resident more frequently.

 Long-term Care Quality

 This nursing home's second highest category is its long-term care grade, where it was given a B-.
 For prospective residents seeking a permanent residence as opposed to rehabilitation, long-term care grades are an important measure.
 In addition to considering the amount of care provided by nurses and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
 This facility vaccinated 100 percent of its patients, which is more than most nursing homes.
 This nursing home keeps its residents out of the hospital.
 Indeed, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Does this page answer your questions about California Post-Acute Care?